New Power Generation Inc.

 Consider the waiting period before disability payments begin.
 A longer waiting period saves you money, but it also means that you may have to live off your savings for a longer period.
 You are the best judge of how much of this risk you are comfortable assuming.

 You also may want to coordinate the waiting period with any short-term disability benefits you could have.
-For example, if your short-term disability covers you for 90 days, look to have at least a 90-day waiting period so that you can potentially lower the cost on the long-term policy.
+For example, if your short-term disability covers you for 90 days, look to have at least a 90-day waiting period so that you can potentially lower the cost of the long-term policy.

 Ask how a policy defines an inability to work.
-Some policies will say the "inability to do any job or task;" others will say "own occupation."
-You may prefer the latter definition so you're not forced to perform some less-skilled, lower-paid work.
+Some policies will say “the inability to do any job or task;” others will say “own occupation.”
+You may prefer the latter definition so you’re not forced to perform some less-skilled, lower-paid work.
 That type of work may not help you meet your bills.

-2. Disability-Benefits-Help.org, 2021
+2. Disability-Benefits-Help.org, 2025

 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 It may not be used for the purpose of avoiding any federal tax penalties.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
-FMG Suite is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
+FMG, LLC, is not affiliated with the named broker-dealer, state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information, and should not be considered a solicitation for the purchase or sale of any security.
 Copyright FMG Suite.

 Related Content